martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

   products.id;
 ```

-Adding the `DISTINCT` keyword here fixes this behaviour, and we finally get what we were looking for.
+Adding the `DISTINCT` keyword here fixes this behavior, and we finally get what we were looking for.
 Note that this fix only works here because the aggregation function is `COUNT`: it would not have worked if we were computing the average review rating.

 Now that we found an obvious way to compute the correct result, let’s take a look at performances.